IvanUkhov/blog/_drafts/2020-02-01-net-promoter.md

 decision, the resulting sample size, which we denote by $$n$$, is likely to be substantially smaller than $$N$$, as the response rate is typically low.
 Therefore, there is a lot of uncertainty about the opinion of those who abstained or were not targeted.

-Furthermore, ideally, a random sample is desired; however, certain subpopulations of customers might end up being significantly overrepresented due to such phenomena as participation bias, driving the score in their favor.
-The upshot is that the business cannot trust the results of the survey.
+More importantly, a random sample is desired; however, certain subpopulations of customers might end up being significantly overrepresented due to such phenomena as participation bias, driving the score in their favor.
+To formalize this, let us first take the Cartesian product of the $$M$$ factors.
+This results in
+$$K = \prod_i m_i$$ distinct combinations of the factors’ levels, which we shall referred to as cells.
+Next, we count the number of responses we have received in each cell and compare it with the one observed in the population.
+Denote the former by $$n_i$$ and the latter by $$N_i$$, for $$i = 1, \dots, K$$.
+Then the problem occurs when several of the following ratios largely disagree:

+$$
+\frac{n_i}{n} \quad \text{and} \quad \frac{N_i}{N}, \quad \text{for } i = 1, \dots, K.
+$$

+The upshot is that the business cannot trust the results of the survey that has been conducted, since they misrepresent the population.
+So what do we do all these responses that have come in?

 # Solution

+The fact that the sample covers only a fraction of the population is, of course, no news, and the solution is standard: one has to infer the score for the population given the sample and domain knowledge.
+This is what was done in the [previous article][article] for one grouping factor.

 Let